JamesCoding888/JavaOCP20221017/README.md

 		It should be noted that this code was written before Java 1.5 and therefore does not use the "@Override" annotation.

-	  	Java 1.5 之前版本，不支援
-	  	1) auto-boxing
-	  	2) Annotation of "@Override"

 > Teacher.java